Shinseeker/FP-inventory-for-startups/README.rst

 Shows one item:
 `````````````````````````````
 Given that a customer comes into the garage
-looking for a particular item to be installed.
+looking for a particular item to be installed,

 And I can search in the database to instantly check the
 price of the item for that customer, and give them a quote.